BIFSCo Funded Research

 Completed Projects

 • High-resolution serotype population analyses in pre-harvest cattle to reveal Salmonella transmission networks.
 University of Georgia.
-Co-funded by NCBA, a contractor to The Beef Checkoff, 2020.
+Co-funded by NCBA, a contractor to The Beef Checkoff and BIFSCo, 2020.

 • Longitudinal evaluation of Salmonella in environmental components and peripheral lymph nodes of fed cattle from weaning to finish in three distinct feeding locations.
 Texas A&M AgriLife Research.
-Co-funded by NCBA, a contractor to The Beef Checkoff, 2019.
+Co-funded by NCBA, a contractor to The Beef Checkoff and BIFSCo, 2019.

 • Impact of the feedlot environment microbiome, soil properties and weather on Salmonella survival and persistence and evaluation of mitigation strategies to remediate Salmonella in soil.
 Texas Tech University.
-Co-funded by NCBA, a contractor to The Beef Checkoff and Texas Beef Council, 2019.
+Co-funded by NCBA, a contractor to The Beef Checkoff, Texas Beef Council and BIFSCo, 2019.

 • Effects of product moisture and process humidity on pathogen lethality during continuous cooking of meat and poultry products.
 Michigan State University.
-Co-funded by Foundation for Meat and Poultry Research and Education, a contractor to The Beef Checkoff, and U.S. Poultry and Egg Association, 2018.
-Report available upon request.
+Co-funded by Foundation for Meat and Poultry Research and Education, a contractor to The Beef Checkoff, and U.S. Poultry and Egg Association and BIFSCo, 2018.

 • Development and validation of dynamic predictive models for growth and toxin formation by Staphylococcus aureus in low temperature cooked products.
 University of Georgia.
-Co-funded by Foundation for Meat and Poultry Research and Education, a contractor to The Beef Checkoff, 2018.
-Report available upon request.
+Co-funded by Foundation for Meat and Poultry Research and Education, a contractor to The Beef Checkoff and BIFSCo, 2018.

 • Validating growth models for Clostridium perfringens, Clostridium botulinum, and Bacillus cereus during cooling of uncured meat and poultry products.
 University of Wisconsin.
-Co-funded by Foundation for Meat and Poultry Research and Education, a contractor to The Beef Checkoff, and U.S. Poultry and Egg Association, 2018.
-Report available upon request.
+Co-funded by Foundation for Meat and Poultry Research and Education, a contractor to The Beef Checkoff, and U.S. Poultry and Egg Association and BIFSCo, 2018.